“O Muse! Sing in me, and through me tell the story“

 That Old Timey Song

-The film is most famous for its incredible soundtrack.
+The film’s incredible soundtrack is as famous, if not more, than the film itself.
 In fact, the film uses music to revisit the oral traditions of storytelling, particularly the kind described in Homer’s text.
 Its songs lament and praise God while also describing vivid stories of death and love.
 For example, the song “In the Jailhouse Now” tells a story about judgement and flawed human nature, themes which are prevalent in lyrical Greek epics like Homer’s.
 Likewise, as many of the songs are a response to the Great Depression, the singers become a version of Homer’s chorus, lamenting and crying out.

 The characters in the film use gospel music to market hope for political and commercial gain.
 This means that they use music to manipulate the word of God.
 As such, each song functions like an alluring Siren’s song.
 We see them used in campaigns, work camps, worship, and other commodified spaces, and each situation uses music to draw people in.
 They are lured towards the music, and they make it louder by singing along.
 For example, the baptism scene directly relates to the mindless Lotus Eaters of Homer’s Book 9, as the loud chorus drives Everett’s companions into a zealous and unthinking state.
 Similar to Odysseus’ men, who “browsing on that native bloom, [became] forgetful of their homeland,” (Homer 678-679) the baptized disciples try to forget their sinful past.